Investing News NetworkYour trusted source for investing success

 Mine production: 1,200 MT

-Additionally, the smaller-scale Silver Bear Resources (TSX:SBR) produced the first silver at its Mangazeisky project in Russia in 2019.
+The smaller-scale Silver Bear Resources (TSX:SBR) produced the first silver at its Mangazeisky project in Russia in 2019.
 Mangazeisky includes the high-grade Vertikalny deposit, which the company says is “amongst the highest-grade silver deposits in the world.”
+The company is still operating the mine, and produced 264,144 ounces of silver in Q1 2024.

 9. United States

-The United States' silver output in 2022 came in at 1,100 MT, up by 80 MT over the previous year.
+Silver output in the US during 2023 came in at 1,000 metric tons, down by 10 MT over the previous year.
 Mining took place at four primary silver operations and as a by-product at 31 base and precious metals mines.
 The country’s two top silver-producing states are Alaska and Nevada, and silver reserves in the US stand at 23,000 MT.

 Don’t forget to follow us @INN_Resource for real-time updates!